 Thousands of Mounties given long-gun training in wake of Moncton shootings

-Heavily armed RCMP offers enter a residence during the manhunt for the shooting suspect in Moncton, Thursday, June 5, 2014.
+Heavily armed RCMP officers enter a residence during the manhunt for the shooting suspect in Moncton on Thursday, June 5, 2014.
 (Andrew Vaughan / THE CANADIAN PRESS)

 MONCTON, N.B. -- More than 3,300 RCMP officers across Canada have been trained in the use of patrol carbine firearms and that number is expected to double over the next year as the force responds to recommendations stemming from the shooting deaths of three Mounties.

 Deputy Commissioner Janice Armstrong said Tuesday the force has completed 42 of the 64 recommendations contained in a January 2015 report by retired assistant commissioner Alphonse MacNeil.